ricardoalcocer/devguide_source/_introduction/setting-up-the-development-ide.md

 * [GitHub Atom ](https://atom.io/)
 * [Sublime Text ](https://www.sublimetext.com/)

 These are all great IDEs.
-At this point we recommend using PyCharm simply because you'll be able to use Quali's developer plugin developed for that IDE in the community.
+If  you decide to use PyCharm you can leverage Quali's developer plugin developed for that IDE in the community.
 This plugin is not a must but will make your life a little easier by automating some steps required to upload your driver or set it up for debugging.
+If you'd rather use any other IDE/Editor, then you'll use ShellFoundry to upload your shells.

 ### Install Git